-The potential complications of group A Streptococcus (GAS) pharyngeal infection include both suppurative (eg, cellulitis, otitis media, sinusitis) and inflammatory, nonsuppurative conditions.
-Acute rheumatic fever (ARF) is one of the nonsuppurative complications (others include scarlet fever, toxic shock syndrome, and acute glomerulonephritis [AGN]).
+The potential complications of group A Streptococcus (GAS) pharyngeal infection include both suppurative (eg, peritonsillar abscess, otitis media, sinusitis) and inflammatory, nonsuppurative conditions.
+Acute rheumatic fever (ARF) is one of the nonsuppurative complications (others include scarlet fever and acute glomerulonephritis [AGN]).
 There is a latent period of two to three weeks following the initial pharyngitis before the first signs or symptoms of ARF appear .
-The disease presents with various manifestations that may include arthritis, carditis, chorea, subcutaneous nodules, and erythema marginatum.
+The disease presents with various manifestations that may include arthritis or arthralgia, carditis, chorea, subcutaneous nodules, and erythema marginatum.

 The epidemiology and pathogenesis of ARF are reviewed here.
 The clinical manifestations, diagnosis, treatment, and prevention of this disorder are discussed separately.
 (See "Acute rheumatic fever: Clinical manifestations and diagnosis" and "Acute rheumatic fever: Treatment and prevention".)